kingjotaro/leaky-bucket/README.md

 2. Get your enviroment [variables](https://developers.celcoin.com.br/docs/obtendo-acesso-%C3%A0s-apis)

-3. Set up your environment variables:
+3. Set up your environment variables in server:
    Create a `.env` file in the root directory and provide the following variables:

    * CELCOIN_CLIENT_ID=your_client_id